joshhornby/joshhornby.github.io/_posts/2026-01-23-your-first-90-days-as-tech-lead.md

 Resist the urge to solve things in month one.
 Write them down instead.

-## The Second Month: Build Relationships
+## The second month: build relationships

 Month two is about trust.
 You can't lead people who don't trust you, and trust isn't transferred with a title.